icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 !!! tip "Rules of routing"
     1. Remove the lower part of the upper arm cover if  NOT done yet
         2. Remove the lateral plate (the **ONE** with **NO** sensor) by unmounting the 2 screws holding it.
         3. Turn the main shaft by the help of a screw driver to apply enough torque to make it spin, until you reach the same situation as the pictures above (this is the view from **below** of the elbow)
         4. Replace the broken cable(s) by starting to enter the head crimp   (4mm size – smaller one or ball crimp) of the cable 9 and 10 inside their respective tensioner.
         5. Pass both heads of crimp before reattaching the Lateral Plate.
         6. Position the head of crimp in their socket
-    7. start tightening the screws of both tensionner.
+        7. start tightening the screws of both tensioner.

-## 4. Right Shoulder
+## 4	Right Shoulder

 !!! advice
     Take  look at the beginning of this web page to have all the information related to the dimensions of cables and how to get or build them.